postmannen/steward/README.md

 ### Errors reporting

-- Report errors happening on some node in to central error handler.
+- Errors happening on a node will be reported in to the node name defined with the `-centralNodeName` flag.

 ### Prometheus metrics